 Every real estate transaction starts with a client journey.
 The stages of this journey are: Encounter (when they meet you), Engage (when they contact you), Embrace (when they hire you), and Endorse (when they refer you).
 Here at Community Influencer®, we call this proprietary framework the 7-Figure Flywheel®.

 Think back to the example I gave you earlier.
 If someone Googles the phrase, “Moving To Orange County,” they’re probably looking for a new home (and a great agent) in Orange County, right?
-And if they discover your brand during their research process, that person has the potential to zoom through your flywheel, going from lead to client, in a matter of minutes.
+And if they discover your real estate brand during their research process, that person has the potential to zoom through your flywheel, going from lead to client, in a matter of minutes.

-Benefit #2: Competitive Advantage
+Benefit #3: Competitive Advantage

 Drawbacks of Real Estate SEO